hphelion/documentation/CarrierGrade/AdminGuideNew/Stacks/carrier-grade-admin-wr-stacks-sample-templates.md

 * **OS_Neutron_Router.yaml** - Creates an IP router for tenant networks.
 The router's IP interfaces to tenant network subnets are established as shown in OS_Neutron_RouterInterface.yaml.

 * **OS_Neutron_RouterGateway.yaml** - Creates a router gateway interface for the specified router on the specified external network.
-The IP address for the interface is allocated from the external network’s subnet, and a default IP route is created using the gateway_ip of the subnet.
+The IP address for the interface is allocated from the external network subnet, and a default IP route is created using the gateway_ip of the subnet.

 * **OS_Neutron_RouterInterface.yaml**  - Creates an IP interface on an existing router for an existing IP subnet.